promptfoo/promptfoo/site/docs/providers/watsonx.md

 Before integrating the WatsonX provider, ensure you have:

 1. **IBM Cloud Account**: You need an IBM Cloud account to get API access to WatsonX models.
-2. **API Keys and Project ID**: Retrieve your API key, project ID, and service URL from your IBM Cloud account.
+2. **API Keys or Bearer Token, and Project ID**: Retrieve your API key, bearer token (if using bearer token) and project ID from your IBM Cloud account.

 ## Installation